Ankitapradhan04/Ankitapradhan04/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning Java DSA.
+- 🌱 I’m currently learning Javascript and DSA.
 - 📫 How to reach me: ankitapradhan1915@gmail.com
-- 🎃 Participating as a hacker at Local Hack Day: Learn!
+- 🎃 Participating as a hacker at Hacktoberfest!
 - ⚡ Fun fact: Keep your mind busy even with fun .^-^.
+- 🗾 Learning Japanese language(beginner level)